-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference UPP 7 Number of physical visits associated with GSL process management (No) Regional and Metropolitan (A) Number of physical visits associated with GSL process management GSL Visits - the total number (No) of physical or personal visits made to a customer's residence in relation to Step 5 of the Check-list for minimum "reasonable endeavours" - Hardship-related GSL (attempt at personal contact by personal visit with a customer), required before a water supply restriction can be put in place.
-This is the final step that a water business must take to avoid a payment under the hardship-related GSL.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference UPP 7 Number of physical visits associated with GSL process management (No) Regional and Metropolitan (A) Number of physical visits associated with GSL process management GSL Visits - the total number (No) of physical or personal visits made to a customer's residence in relation to Step 5 of the Check-list for minimum 'reasonable endeavours' - Hardship-related GSL (attempt at personal contact by personal visit with a customer), required before a water supply restriction can be put in place.
+This is the final step that a water business must take to avoid a payment under the hardship related GSL.
 No NPF requirement UPP 8 Number of customers entering hardship programs - differentiated by the level of debt (No) Note: Only reported by Metropolitan retailers and Western Water.
-Debt less than \$1000 Debt of \$1000-2000 Debt above \$2000 Regional and Metropolitan (A) Number of customers entering a hardship program with debt less than \$1000 Number of customers entering a hardship program with a debt of \$1000-2000 Number of customers entering a hardship program with a debt above \$2000 Customers entering a hardship program with debt less than \$1000 - the total number (No) of residential customers entering a water business's hardship program during the reporting period, with the level of debt less than \$1000.
+Debt less than \$1000 Debt of \$1000-2000 Debt above \$2000 Metropolitan (A) Number of customers entering a hardship program with debt less than \$1000 Number of customers entering a hardship program with a debt of \$1000-2000 Number of customers entering a hardship program with debt above \$2000 Customers entering a hardship program with debt less than \$1000 - the total number (No) of residential customers entering a water business's hardship program during the reporting period, with the level of debt less than \$1000.
 Customers entering a hardship program with debt \$1000-2000 - the total number (No) of residential customers entering a water business's hardship program during the reporting period, with the level of debt being \$1000 to \$2000.
-Customers entering a hardship program with debt above \$2000 - the total number (No) of residential customers entering a water business's hardship program during the reporting period, with the level of debt above \$2000.
-Note: Only reported by Metropolitan retailers and Western Water.
+Customers entering a hardship program with debt above \$2000 - the total number (No) of residential customers entering a water business's hardship program during the reporting period, with the level of debt being \$1000 to \$2000.
 No NPF requirement